hydroper/as3razen/README.md

   <img src="assets/banner.png" alt="Banner">
 </p>

-FXRazen is an ActionScript 3 compiler under development, for use with the Adobe AIR technology.
+Razen is an ActionScript 3 compiler under development, for use with the Adobe AIR technology.
 It will compile a dialect of MXML supporting a new component set.

-The FXRazen infrastructure is implemented in Rust.
+The Razen infrastructure is implemented in Rust.

 ## Research